the-full-stack/fsdl-text-recognizer/instructions/lab8.md

 - Run our LinePredictor as a web app, and send it some requests
 - Dockerize our web app
 - Deploy our web app as a serverless function to AWS Lambda
-- Look at basic metrics and set up a more advanced one
-- Experience something going wrong in our deployed service, and catching it with metrics

 ## Follow along